awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 # AWS::KMS::Key<a name="aws-resource-kms-key"></a>

 The `AWS::KMS::Key` resource specifies a symmetric [customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMK\) in AWS Key Management Service \(AWS KMS\)\.
 You can use symmetric CMKs to encrypt and decrypt small amounts of data, but they are more commonly used to generate symmetric data keys and asymmetric data key pairs\.
 You can also use symmetric CMKs to encrypt data stored in AWS services that are [integrated with AWS KMS](http://aws.amazon.com/kms/features/#AWS_Service_Integration)\.
-For more information, see [What is the AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*\.

 **Note**
 AWS KMS does not currently support creating asymmetric CMKs with a CloudFormation template\.